 About Us

-We knew there must be a better way for us to capture the memories, sentiments and life stories of our elder loved ones.
+We knew there must be a better way for all of us to capture the memories, sentiments and life stories of our elder loved ones.
 It was shocking to discover that despite incredible advancements in technology, these astounding opportunities for healing, understanding and connection were being missed, greatly undervalued or completely ignored altogether.
-It seemed absolutely disgraceful to us.
-We felt strongly we had discovered a long-untended gap that was in sore need of filling.
-So, without any clue about what we were getting ourselves into we took a deep breath, set up camp and got down to work.
+Disappointingly, it seemed rather obvious that big business has been turning its attention elsewhere – on younger generations with more disposable income.
+We felt strongly we had discovered a gap that was in sore need of filling.
+Without a clue about what we were getting ourselves into we took a deep breath, set up camp and got down to work.

-We finished the new build in early 2024 and for the next few years we’ll be promoting this revolutionary tool Internationally at several conferences and conventions as a person-centered senior healthcare solution.
-Echobox continues to drive us forward.
-It gives us an incredible sense of purpose and is quite literally a dream coming true.
-We hope that our passion for this project and our devotion to helping seniors and their caregivers will steward this technology to its rightful place in healthcare.
+We launched Internationally in August of 2024.
+For the next few years we’ll be promoting this revolutionary tool Internationally at conferences, conventions and expositions as a person-centric, senior healthcare solution.
+Echobox continues to drive us forward, giving us an incredible sense of purpose.
+It’s quite literally a dream coming true!
+We trust that our passion for this project and our devotion to helping seniors and caregivers will steward this technology to its rightful place in healthcare.
 Together, we can do this everyone!
-Big bear hugs to everyone who has helped us out!
+Big bear hugs to every single one of you who has helped us out!

 Stan Beaton